Radio astronomy: History

-Jansky announced his discovery at a meeting in Washington D.C. in April 1933 and the field of radio astronomy was born.
+Jansky announced his discovery at a meeting in Washington, D.C., in April 1933 and the field of radio astronomy was born.
 In October 1933, his discovery was published in a journal article entitled "Electrical disturbances apparently of extraterrestrial origin" in the Proceedings of the Institute of Radio Engineers.
 Jansky concluded that since the Sun (and therefore other stars) were not large emitters of radio noise, the strange radio interference may be generated by interstellar gas and dust in the galaxy, in particular, by "thermal agitation of charged particles."
 (Jansky's peak radio source, one of the brightest in the sky, was designated Sagittarius A in the 1950s and was later hypothesized to be emitted by electrons in a strong magnetic field.
-Current thinking is that these are ions in orbit around a massive Black hole at the center of the galaxy at a point now designated as Sagittarius A*.
+Current thinking is that these are ions in orbit around a massive black hole at the center of the galaxy at a point now designated as Sagittarius A*.
 The asterisk indicates that the particles at Sagittarius A are ionized.)

 After 1935, Jansky wanted to investigate the radio waves from the Milky Way in further detail, but Bell Labs reassigned him to another project, so he did no further work in the field of astronomy.
 His pioneering efforts in the field of radio astronomy have been recognized by the naming of the fundamental unit of flux density, the jansky (Jy), after him.

-Grote Reber was inspired by Jansky's work, and built a parabolic radio telescope 9m in diameter in his backyard in 1937.
+Radio amateur Grote Reber was inspired by Jansky's work, and built a parabolic radio telescope 9 meters in diameter in his backyard in Wheaton, Illinois in 1937.
 He began by repeating Jansky's observations, and then conducted the first sky survey in the radio frequencies.
 On February 27, 1942, James Stanley Hey, a British Army research officer, made the first detection of radio waves emitted by the Sun.
-Later that year George Clark Southworth, at Bell Labs like Jansky, also detected radiowaves from the Sun.
+Later that year, George Clark Southworth, at Bell Labs like Jansky, also detected radiowaves from the Sun.
 Both researchers were bound by wartime security surrounding radar, so Reber, who was not, published his 1944 findings first.
 Several other people independently discovered solar radio waves, including E. Schott in Denmark and Elizabeth Alexander working on Norfolk Island.

-At Cambridge University, where ionospheric research had taken place during World War II, J.A.
-Ratcliffe along with other members of the Telecommunications Research Establishment that had carried out wartime research into radar, created a radiophysics group at the university where radio wave emissions from the Sun were observed and studied.
+At Cambridge University, where ionospheric research had taken place during World War II, J. A. Ratcliffe along with other members of the Telecommunications Research Establishment that had carried out wartime research into radar, created a radiophysics group at the university where radio wave emissions from the Sun were observed and studied.